AvivSela/timeline_game/docs/Database Setup & ORM Configuration Plan.md

 - Database indexes are included in schema
 - Connection pooling is configured in Prisma client
 - Query optimization uses includes for relations
-- Redis caching strategy for frequently accessed data
+- Redis caching strategy for frequently accessed data (optional for POC)

+### POC Optimization Notes
+**Redis Strategy for POC:**
+- Redis is implemented but **optional** for POC development
+- Application works without Redis server installation
+- Redis can be enabled later for production/performance
+- Database-only approach is sufficient for POC functionality
+- Redis code is preserved for future phases

 ## Next Steps